RockefellerArchiveCenter/iiif-image-scripts/README.md

 ## Quick start

 The Dockerfile included in this repository will allow you to run this library without installing dependencies locally.

 First, copy the example config file ([local_settings.cfg.example](local_settings.cfg.example)) and create a new file named `local_settings.cfg`.
 Then build the image:

     $ docker build . -t iiif-pipeline

-Then run the container, mounting any local directories you need access to, and entering the container in interactive mode:
+Then run the container, mounting any local directories you need access to, and entering the container in interactive mode.
+For example, the command above will mount /local_files/ on your local machine to /source_files in the running container:

-    $ docker run -it -v /my/local/dir:/path/in/container iiif-pipeline /bin/bash
+    $ docker run -it -v /local_files:/source_files iiif-pipeline /bin/bash

 That will get you a bash command prompt, at which point you can execute the scripts, for example:

     $ python iiif-pipeline.py /path/in/container